tenjou/dopple/README.md

 ### Windows

+Dopple requires GCC compiler to be installed: (TDM-GCC)[http://tdm-gcc.tdragon.net/download]

+### Mac

-Dopple requires GCC compiler to be installed for automatic compilation and windows users should install it manually.
+Dopple requires Xcode or GCC compiler to be installed.

 # 2. Usage